lich-uct/molpher-lib/doc/source/usage/tutorial/exploration.rst

 We cannot possibly grow the tree into all directions without soon running out of memory or wasting computational time on a non-prospective part of chemical space.
-Thus, we will need a strategy
+Thus, a strategy to keep the number of explored putative paths to a minimum is needed.
-to keep the number of explored putative paths to a minimum by discarding such that are not improving in the value of the obective function (:term:`target molecule` in the simplest case).
+This can be achieved by discarding parts of the paths that are not improving in the value of the objective function (distance from the :term:`target molecule` in the simplest case).

-We call the molecule that have not generated any morphs closer to the target than itself a :term:`non-producing molecule` and we can set the number of generations to wait before removing its descendents with the `non_producing_survive` parameter.
+We call a molecule that has not generated any morphs closer to the target than itself a :term:`non-producing molecule` and we can set the number of generations to wait before removing its descendants with the `non_producing_survive` parameter.

 Tree pruning can be requested anytime by calling the `prune()` method.
 In our example, the method didn't prune